ALT-F4-LLC/fem-fd-presentation/slides.md

 ---

-## Changes
+## Phase Changes

 - added only one file to our repository (Dockerfile)
-- all other changes are done in the cloud
+- all other changes done in the cloud
-- relies on vendor-based solutions
+- heavily dependent on vendor-based solutions

 ---

-## Pros
+## Phase Pros

 - turn-key environment
     - 99% of the work is in the browser